Application Deadline: March 15, 2021

 - Engaging with NOW’s grassroots members

-- Attend meetings relating to NOW’s policies and initiatives
+- Attend meetings relating to NOW’s strategic planning, policies, and initiatives

 - Assist in planning rallies and any other NOW events